MickaelSERENO/TangibleBrushAR_GRSI/README.md

 ## Random Seed Issue
 Note that due to the non-use of a constant random seed, the generated images can vary slightly for every data analysis relying on bootstrapping (which relies on random sampling).
 The generated images, however, are stable and we took into consideration the "dance of statistical analysis"; https://www.aviz.fr/badstats#sec3 in our paper.

-The values we provide in the tables Tables 2--13 (in the Appendix) are the values we got for a single run of the scripts that generated the images we reported in the original paper.
+The values we provide in the tables Tables 2-13 (in the appendix) are the values we got for a single run of the scripts that generated the images we reported in the original paper.

 ## Requirements